ThorisoM-hub/THM-active-directory-basics-lab/README.md

 Sophie types in her private, permanent password (that only she knows) and hits Enter.
 Windows says "Your password has been changed," and she logs into her desktop safely.
 🛡️ IAM / SOC Career Alignment: Security operations scale through automation.
 Mastering Active Directory management via PowerShell is an essential asset for IAM provisioning workflows and incident response isolation procedures (such as rapidly locking down or resetting compromised credentials en masse during a ransomware outbreak).

+### 🏃‍♂️ Real-World Scenario Workflow
+1. **The Request:** A user (Sophie) forgets her password and contacts the helpdesk.
+2. **The Admin Action:** The technician uses PowerShell to set a temporary password securely (`Welcome@2026!`) and flips the `-ChangePasswordAtLogon` flag to `$true`.
+3. **The User Experience:** The technician hands Sophie the temporary password.
+When Sophie tries to log in at her workstation, Windows intercepts the login, blocks desktop access, and forces her to create a private, permanent password.
+4. **The Security Result:** The technician never knows Sophie's real password, establishing complete zero-knowledge privacy and absolute accountability.
+"The user's password must be changed before signing in."

+Sophie clicks "OK".
+Windows then shows her two boxes:

+New Password

+Confirm Password

+Sophie types in her private, permanent password (that only she knows) and hits Enter.
+Windows says "Your password has been changed," and she logs into her desktop safely.

 #### 1. Preventing Plain-Text Password Leaks